 - Petfinder.com is another great resource

 for finding rescue dogs.
-Use their quick search tool below to see if there are any Cotons available for adoption where you live.
+It can help you find a specific breed in a specific location.
+You may need patience, as Cotons aren't often available and you might have to go beyond your immediate area.
+You can use their quick search tool below to see if there are any Cotons available for adoption where you live.

 - Local rescues and shelters - Many local rescue and shelter

 agencies will honor your "wish requests".
 Let them know that you are